How to Heal a Broken Heart:19 Ways

 Heartbreak is painful, but it doesn’t have to last forever.
 Healing takes time, but with the right steps, you can rebuild your life, regain your confidence, and find happiness again.

-Here are 21 ways to heal a broken heart and move forward with strength and hope.
+Here are some ways to know how to get over heartbreak and move forward with strength and hope.

 1. Allow yourself to grieve